Mako Ishino: As idol: 1978-1981

 Mid March 1981, Ishino and Kyu Sakamoto became the new emcees for the "Star Tanjō!" talent-seeking show.
 (Note: Replacing Hayato Tani (who called himself Takahiro Iwatani at the time) and Tamori.)

 Retirement as idol

 In June 1981, she announced her intent to marry singer Tsuyoshi Nagabuchi and retire as singer by the end of August.

-She released (15th single, June 21, 1981), followed by (16th single, July 21, 1981) which will be her last as idol.
+She released Koi no Summer Dance (15th single, June 21, 1981), followed by Burning Love (16th single, July 21, 1981) which will be her last as idol.

 She performed her farewell tour down and across the country, starting from Kanazawa, Ishikawa on July 26, culminating in the final concert of August 30 at Shibuya Public Hall in Tokyo, which was telecast live.

 Ishino married Nagabuchi in Hawaiʻi in January 1982, but the marriage did not last.
 She separated in March 1983 and officially divorced in May.